tyleretters/nor.the-rn.info/_posts/2022-03-04-i-know-not-who-reads-these-words.md

 I am my own audience, now.<!--x-->

-If I can make one tiny fucking hole in their data &mdash; web, one unexpected [`rng`](https://en.wikipedia.org/wiki/Random_number_generation), one tiny source of curiosity and mystery and wonder &mdash; if I can do that - then my purpose is accomplished.
+If I can make one tiny fucking hole in their dataweb, one unexpected [`rng`](https://en.wikipedia.org/wiki/Random_number_generation), one tiny source of curiosity and mystery and wonder &mdash; if I can do that &mdash; then my purpose is accomplished.

 ## Operation March